 Don’t be discouraged if clouds suddenly move in on the way up, as they might vanish just as quickly.
 We entered a wall of mist several times on the way up, but were still rewarded with a clear view in the end.

 How long does the hike up La Soufrière take?

-It took my wife and I a little under two hours to hike from the trailhead at Les Baines Jaunes to the top and about 1 hour for the way back.
+It took Stefanie and me a little under two hours to hike from the trailhead at Les Baines Jaunes to the top, and about 1 hour for the way back.
 If you want to spend some time at the top, enjoying the views and staring mesmerized at the crater (like we did) you should plan around 4 hours for the whole hike.
 Add an hour, if you plan on walking to the trailhead from Saint-Claude.